13ace37/osu-bm/README.md

 __This script is in a very early alpha stage.
 I assume no liability for any data loss or the like when using this script.
 The responsibility lies with the person who runs this script!__

+## Why?

+Why not :D

+This script is not meant to be anything big, just a project I learned new things from.
+So this might be no use for you or others but I have used it for quite some time now.
+So in any way, my idea was to create a tool to download stuff directly from the official servers instead of torrenting some weird old-ass maps from sketchy sites.
+Not only do you rely on others to seed for you, but you might also run into old or outdated maps no one wants to play anymore.
+And you don't need to upload your maps to some random place.
+You can just export them to a text file send it to your friends and let them download it through the osu!direct download with their full internet speed, instead of servers you uploaded your files to.

 ## Installation